davispolito/MUS-545-tutorial/README.md

 So lets `cd` to a new folder that we are going to use to create a dummy git repo.

+**NOTE DO NOT USE ANYTHING THAT SAYS DAVIS OR DP9443 OR IN ANY WAY IS COPIED FROM THE PICTURES.
+ALL INFORMATION TYPEED INTO YOUR COMPUTER MUST BE SPECIFIC TO YOUR COMPUTER**

 Once in that folder we can call ```git init``` to create a new repo

 ![](photos/init.png)